Postgraduate Handbook Introduction

 Other buildings: Check the emergency information that should be displayed on a noticeboard in teaching rooms.

 In the event of an accident causing injury, the nearest first-aider should be contacted.
 Their details are displayed on signs in corridors.
-Alternatively, contact security on 3311 using an internal phone and they will assist.
-Following treatment, the incident must be reported to your line manager/supervisor and the Faculty Health and Safety team.
+Alternatively, using an internal phone, contact Security on extension 3311 and they will assist.
+Following treatment, the incident MUST be reported to your Personal Academic Tutor/Project Supervisor and the Faculty Health and Safety team.

-If you are involved in an accident or incident, spot a hazardous situation or are concerned that you are being asked to do something without the necessary information, instruction or training that would ensure your safety, please report this to your supervisor and the Faculty Health and Safety team.
+If you are involved in an accident or incident, spot a hazardous situation, or are concerned that you are being asked to do something without the necessary information, instruction or training that would ensure your safety, please report this to your Personal Academic Tutor/Project Supervisor and the Faculty Health and Safety team.
 The circumstances can then be investigated and measures put in place to minimise future risk.

 Incidents can be reported online at: